UniRec: A Dual Enhancement of Uniformity and Frequency in Sequential Recommendations: Experiment

 \subsection{Ablation Experiment}

 To understand the impact of various components in our model, we conduct an ablation study.
 We divide the model into the following parts for evaluation: Multidimensional Time Modeling (A), Sequence Enhancement (B), Item Enhancement (C), and Item Popularity \& Similarity (D).
 Specifically, w/o A refers to the replacement of multidimensional time modeling with a single-dimensional time modeling structure, utilizing only time interval modeling and disregarding contextual time information. w/o B refers to removing the sequence enhancement task, while w/o C refers to removing the item enhancement task. w/o D refers to excluding the consideration of item popularity and similarity in the item enhancement component, instead selecting candidate neighbors based solely on the time interval of the project.
 In addition to the overall dataset results, we evaluate performance on several subsets: frequent-item, less-frequent-item, uniform-sequence, and non-uniform-sequence.
-Using the ML-1M dataset as an example, Figure \ref{fig:abla} shows the evaluation results of SASRec, UFRec, and UFRec without several components across various subsets.
+Using the ML-1M dataset as an example, Figure \ref{fig:abla} shows the evaluation results of SASRec, UniRec, and UniRec without several components across various subsets.

-First, UFRec demonstrates significant performance improvements over SASRec across all strategies, particularly in the less-frequent-item and non-uniform-sequence subsets.
-According to the experimental data, UFRec shows a 9.2\% improvement in MRR@10 over SASRec in the frequent-item subset and an 18.0\% improvement in the less-frequent-item subset.
-Additionally, in uniform and non-uniform subsets, UFRec achieves a 2.1\% and 4.3\% improvement in HR@10 over SASRec, respectively.
-These findings indicate that UFRec excels in enhancing performance for less-frequent items and non-uniform sequences.
+First, UniRec demonstrates significant performance improvements over SASRec across all strategies, particularly in the less-frequent-item and non-uniform-sequence subsets.
+According to the experimental data, UniRec shows a 9.2\% improvement in MRR@10 over SASRec in the frequent-item subset and an 18.0\% improvement in the less-frequent-item subset.
+Additionally, in uniform and non-uniform subsets, UniRec achieves a 2.1\% and 4.3\% improvement in HR@10 over SASRec, respectively.
+These findings indicate that UniRec excels in enhancing performance for less-frequent items and non-uniform sequences.

 Secondly, removing each component of the model results in varying degrees of performance degradation, indicating the importance of each component to the overall model performance.
 Particularly, w/o B leads to the most significant performance drop, particularly reflected in the HR metric, highlighting the effectiveness of the sequence enhancement module.
 This module not only improves the uniformity of non-uniform sequences but also increases the frequency of less-frequent items, significantly contributing to the accuracy of user interest modeling.